apify/apify-docs/content/academy/publishing_actors_on_apify_store.md

 ---
-title: Publishing actors on Apify Store
+title: Publishing actors on the Apify Store
 description: Learn how to publish actors on Apify Store and monetize them by renting your actor to other platform users.
-menuWeight: 5.3
+menuWeight: 10
+category: apify platform
 paths:
 - apify-platform/publishing-actors-on-apify-store
+- publishing-actors-on-apify-store
 ---

-# [](#publishing-actors-on-apify-store) Publishing actors on Apify Store
+# [](#publishing-actors-on-apify-store) Publishing actors on the Apify Store

 [Apify Store](https://apify.com/store) is home to hundreds of public actors available to the Apify community.
 Anyone is welcome to publish actors in the store, and you can even [monetize your actors](https://get.apify.com/monetize-your-code) by renting them to users of the platform.